coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 Click the **Build Query** button to populate the search query input once all the desired transcription factors have been selected and grouped.

-### Select Additional Edges
+### Select Additional Edge Features

-In the **Additional Edges** section, select additional edge properties that you would like to be displayed alongside the results. (*e.g.* whether each edge is validated by DAP, etc.)
+In the **Additional Edge Features** section, select additional edge features that you would like to be displayed alongside the results. (*e.g.* whether each edge is validated by DAP, etc.)

 ### Select A Target Gene List